aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-fields/inserting-fields/_index.md

 {{% alert color="primary" %}}

 If your field code has a parameter containing a space then it must be enclosed within speech marks.
-Otherwise the field in both Microsoft Word and Aspose.Words may not work as expected as the parameter is treated by both as being truncated
+Otherwise the field in both Microsoft Word and Aspose.Words may not work as expected as the parameter is treated by both as being truncated.

 {{% /alert %}}